psinguyenz/lovable-clone/README.md

 - Configure all environment variables
 - Run database migrations
 - Set up Inngest webhook endpoints

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## 📄 License

-This project is private and proprietary.

-## 📞 Support

-For support, please open an issue in the repository or contact the development team.

 ---

 Built with ❤️ using Next.js, TypeScript, and modern web technologies.